qianglisinoeusa/brainsoftware/README.md

 # brainsoftware
 Software repository for analysising MRI data.
+Welcome to add more software into this repository.